tianxiaogu/tianxiaogu.github.io/sata/index.md

     This feature depends on the [ADB Keyboard](https://github.com/senzhk/ADBKeyBoard).
 You must build and install a ADBKeyboard first.

+    !!! warning:
+        ADB Keyboard cannot properly handle `imeOptions`.
+To avoid unnecessary crashes, we now only do text input but disable IME actions.
+        More information can be found at <https://developer.android.com/reference/android/view/inputmethod/EditorInfo.html>.

 2. `ape.randomPickFromStringList = true`
     * Randomly pick a line from a text file located at `/sdcard/ape.strings`.
 3. `ape.generateRandomTextInput = true`